oscardelalanza/capstone-unsplash/README.md

 - `JavaScript`, `HTML`, `CSS`
 - `React`, `Redux`, `Unsplash-JS`, `Font Awesome`
 - `React-Bootstrap`, `React-Redux`, `Redux-Thunk`, `Redux-Logger`, `React-router-dom`, `prop-types`, `node-sass`

+## Live Demo
+Here you can find a Live Demo of the project with its latest features [The Gallery Pic](https://the-gallery-pic.web.app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts